mendrik/feather/Readme.md

 - nodejs
 - typescript
 - set experimentalDecorators=true in your tsconfig.json
-- older browsers might need polyfills for classlist, weakmap and set
+- older browsers might need polyfills for Classlist, WeakMap (IE9+ with polyfills should work)

 # Usage